Ophiostoma ulmi: Host range and symptoms

 Ophiostoma ulmi has a relatively narrow host range as it infects only elm trees (Ulmus spp.) and Zelkova carpinifolia.
 Habitat preferences of elms play a large part in determining their susceptibility as a host for Dutch elm disease.
 For example, of the three native European elm species (Ulmus glabra Huds., Ulmus laevis Pall. and Ulmus minor), all are susceptible to infection by O. ulmi, but Ulmus glabra has a much smaller chance of being inoculated than Ulmus minor.
 This is because the insect vector prefers the warm humid habitat of Ulmus minor to the cold hemiboreal habitat of Ulmus glabra.
-For this reason, Ulmus minor has been almost completely eliminated by the disease.
+For this reason, Ulmus minor has been almost eliminated by the disease.
 In North America, Ulmus americana, U. thomasii, U. alata, U. serotina and U. rubra are listed as highly susceptible to Dutch Elm disease, while U. crassifolia is less threatened.

 Ophiostoma ulmi causes symptoms commonly associated with most vascular wilts.
 Trees that have been infected by a vector will exhibit symptoms of leaf wilting and yellowing on branches and twigs that have been colonized by the Scolytid beetle.
 These symptoms are most often apparent from July into the autumn months.
 Trees that have contracted the disease via root grafts will often proceed much more quickly because the whole tree is compromised at once.
 Diagnosis of this disease is usually done by examining the xylem tissue of twigs and branches of the trees.
 Symptoms of brown streaking that runs in the direction of the grain of the wood, and tylosis formation by the tree as a reaction to the fungal infection are characteristic of this disease.

 Breeding efforts began as early as the 1920s to try to combat this disease, and some crosses bred from resistant Asian species of elm and susceptible European species have shown a decrease in susceptibility to the pathogen.
 However, with the introduction of Ophiostoma novo-ulmi many of these resistant species struggle to survive.